SayakMukhopadhyay/rpi-k8s-cluster/docs/MANUAL.md

     sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
     sudo chown $(id -u):$(id -g) $HOME/.kube/config
     ```
-17. (**MASTER ONLY**) Next we will deploy the pod network.
+17. (**FIRST MASTER ONLY**) Next we will deploy the pod network.
 We are going to use Flannel for this.
 We are using Flannel 0.15.0 for this.
 It's always better to anchor the version.
     ```sh
     kubectl apply -f https://raw.githubusercontent.com/flannel-io/flannel/v0.15.0/Documentation/kube-flannel.yml
     ```